DR. JILL GROSS

 • Struggling with toxic relationships (family, romantic partner, friends, co-workers, etc.)?

-• Having trouble adjusting to painful life events (e.g., abuse, death, divorce, breakup, etc.)?
+• Having trouble adusting to important life events (e.g., birth of a child, death of a loved one, divorce, breakup, job loss, illness, etc.)?

-• Wishing you had more tools to deal with difficult relationships or circumstances?
+• Wishing you had more tools to cope with difficult relationships or circumstances?

 • Worried that, if things continue as they are, you'll regret not having done more to improve or change your life?